 Venous insufficiency can also lead to swelling of extremities, particularly the legs, when blood pools because of weakened vein walls and dysfunctional valves.
 It is important that such swelling be correctly diagnosed, because leg swelling can be the result of a number of different causes, including heart failure and inflammation from traumatic injury.

 It is also essential to differentiate vascular and lymphatic issues since they may present with similar symptoms.
 Premier Heart and Vein Care is the only practice in the region providing comprehensive wound and lymphedema care related to venous insufficiency.

 At times, untreated chronic venous insufficiency can lead to secondary lymphedema, and either condition may be complicated by excessive weight.
 When patients have either problem, or a combination of vascular and lymphatic issues, they often suffer from slow-healing wounds.

-Wound Care in Patients with Lymphedema
+Wound Care in Patients With Lymphedema

 Once a wound occurs in a patient with lymphedema and possible vascular concerns, treatment includes the following: